Digital-Heritage-Lab/water-level-indicator-cologne/README.md

 <h2>Contributions</h2>

 We welcome your contribution to the project, you can improve the API created, add to it or use it for your projects on different platforms.
-Feel free to share your ideas with us!
+Feel free to share your ideas with us! <a href="https://github.com/Digital-Heritage-Lab/water-level-indicator-cologne/blob/main/CONTRIBUTING.md">Click Here</a>

 <h2>Useful Links</h2>